Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Cara Ebbeling, PhD

-Dr. Ebbeling holds advanced degrees in nutrition (PhD, University of Connecticut, 1997) and exercise science (MS, University of Massachusetts, 1988).
+Dr. Ebbeling holds advanced degrees in nutrition (PhD, University of Connecticut, 1997) and exercise science (MS, University of Massachusetts, 1988) and is currently an Associate Professor of Pediatrics at Harvard Medical School.
 She has successfully designed, implemented and evaluated lifestyle interventions in free-living children, adolescents and adults.
-Moreover, she has experience in behavioral counseling for promoting dietary change and in using self-report methodology to assess diet and physical activity.
+She also has experience in behavioral counseling for promoting dietary change, using self-report methodology to assess diet and physical activity, conducting controlled feeding studies, and applying telehealth to interventions for pediatric obesity.
 Dr. Ebbeling has made significant contributions to obesity research, particularly with regard to developing state-of-the-art behavioral interventions and exploring how behavioral processes interact with the metabolic effects of diet and physical activity to influence body weight and chronic disease risk.
 She also has conducted research aimed at understanding the influence of consuming fast food and sugar-sweetened beverages on energy intake and body weight.
 Dr. Ebbeling is a frequent presenter at professional meetings, and her work has been published in prominent journals such as the New England Journal of Medicine, Journal of the American Medical Association, American Journal of Clinical Nutrition, The Lancet and Pediatrics.
 She served as an associate editor of Obesity and frequently performs ad hoc reviews for numerous medical and nutrition journals.
 She is a fellow of The Obesity Society and the American College of Sports Medicine.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”